 Upon re-potting, choose a pot that is slightly wider across than the previous pot, but not too large.
 Check that the bottom of the pot drains through a hole.

-If possible, pour a layer of clay pebbles or marbles, about 1 inch (3 cm) thick, to ensure that roots don’t wallow in water and allow for good drainage.
+If possible, pour a layer of clay pebbles or marbles, about 1 inch (3 cm) thick at the bottom.
+This ensures roots don’t wallow in water and allows for good drainage.

 Get your Anthurium to bloom again

-Although the normal indoor blooming season is always around summer, it can actually bloom all year round if this advice on caring and growing is successfully implemented.
+The normal indoor blooming season is always around summer.
+It can actually bloom all year round if this advice on caring and growing is successfully implemented.

-In ideal growing conditions, the lifespan of your flamingo flower can last a very long time, and the blooming will continue year after year.
+In ideal growing conditions, the lifespan of your flamingo flower can last a very long time.
+Blooming will continue year after year!